 Australian Standards for Stairs and Handrails

 When it comes to building stairs and handrails in Australia, there are specific standards that must be followed to ensure compliance with regulations.
 These standards are set out in the Australian Standard AS1657-2018 and are designed to ensure the safety of those using the stairs and handrails.
+Proper National Construction Code compliance is essential for all projects.

 Stairs